-Describe the external and internal facing services of Council as relevant to each future outcome area
+Describe the external and internal facing services of Council

 What our community said

 The Council Plan 2021-2025 evolves from Maroondah 2040 - Our future together.
 Broad engagement was undertaken in both the development, and recent interim review, of the Maroondah 2040 Community Vision.
 This engagement included surveys, forums, workshops and events with community members, stakeholders, advisory committees and employees.